-IRS Criminal Tax – Foreign Income, Asset & Account Investigations
+IRS Criminal Tax (2018) – Offshore Income, Accounts & Asset Penalties

-IRS Criminal Tax – Foreign Income, Asset & Account Investigations
+IRS Criminal Tax (2018) – Offshore Income, Accounts & Asset Penalties

 Technically, there is no such thing as an IRS Criminal Audit.
 The reason is because IRS audits are civil in nature.
 In other words, the IRS cannot try to violate your right to freedom by pursuing a criminal audit within a civil arena.